Blog

 SEO can be overwhelming if you’ve never done it before.
 That’s why we wrote this complete guide to coworking SEO for new and seasoned operators.

-Check out this guide on free digital marketing tools to learn more about how to use GTmetrix.
+Check out this guide on free digital marketing tools for coworking spaces to learn more about how to use GTmetrix.

-Pro tip: SEO takes 6-12 months of consistent effort to see results from it.
+Pro tip: SEO takes up to 12 months of consistent effort to see results.
 Commit to investing time and energy into improving your SEO for at least 90 days and don’t get discouraged when you don’t see immediate results.
 It takes time!

 8. Optimize your website for conversions

-While SEO is about getting more traffic to your website, conversion rate optimization (CRO) is about getting that traffic to convert more often.
+While SEO is about getting more traffic to your website, conversion rate optimization (CRO) is about getting more of that traffic to convert, more often.

 Therefore, one of the most effective ways of getting new leads is to improve the rate at which your website is converting.
-You can do this by testing:
+You can do this by testing different copy, call-to-actions, and offers.

 This guide from HubSpot does a great job of introducing you to the basics of CRO – it’s a good place to begin if you’re not sure where to start.